ngeorger/ngeorger/README.md

 ## TL/DR 💨

 About me: Cybernetics, Linux and Kubernetes enthusiast.
-Site Reliability Engineering/DevOps culture, self educated IT professional, social sciences academic background.
+Site Reliability Engineering/DevOps culture.
+Self educated IT professional, social sciences academic background.

 ## Who.. who wh... who the hell is this guy? 💀

 Hi!
-My name is Nicolás Georger, and I consider myself a professional _**ñoño**_ (nerd, geek in chilean slang), specialized in roles within Platfom/SRE and DevOps culture.
+My name is Nicolás Georger, and I consider myself a professional _**ñoño**_ (nerd, geek in chilean slang), mostly specialized within DevOps/SRE/Platforms culture and practices.

 I have more than 4 years of experience as **the devops guy**  and many more years as freelance multipurpose sysadmin/fullstack developer.
 The tales of the ancients tells: **_in the beggining of time, a strange species lived on Earth, they were called called "webmasters"_**.
 Well, I was among them.